We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 Display Media & Links

-In this section, you can place your player and links above or below, or disable them and put them in manually using the PowerPress shortcode.
+In this section, you can choose to place your player and links below or above your post content, disable them entirely, or put them in manually using the PowerPress shortcode.

-Decide whether you’d like to display your player and links in excerpts, hide the player and links altogether.
-There is also a setting to put the Media Player and links in the WordPress Excerpts.
+Decide whether you’d like to display your player and links in excerpts, hide the player and links altogether, or put the Media Player and links in the WordPress Excerpts.

-Detected mobile and tablet devices use an HTML5 player with a fallback link to download the media.
+Mobile and tablet devices will use an HTML5 player with a fallback link to download the media.

-Opens the media file in a new window or tab to be played even if a user should leave your website.
+If you select this option, the media file will open in a new window or tab to be played even if a user leaves your website.
 They would need to return to your website to play additional content.

 Display Download Link

-Links directly to your media file.
-Depending on browser settings, users may have to right-click (or command click) to download the file.
-You can include file size and duration of the file with additional options.
+This option links directly to your media file.
+Depending on browser settings, users may have to right-click (or command-click) to download the file.
+You can include the file size and duration of the file with additional options.